Bantu-art/Net-cat/README.md

 ## Description

-This project is a recreation of the NetCat utility with a focus on implementing a server-client architecture for group chat functionality.
+This project is a recreation of the NetCat utility with a focus on implementing a server architecture for group chat functionality.
 It's built using Go and implements TCP connections to facilitate communication between multiple clients through a central server.

 ### Features